 Just 22 minutes away from downtown lies a place that got its name after the private park for deer that formerly occupied the site.
 With only 34,000 citizens, Deer Park has a median income of almost $78,000.
 The average residence price is $193,000.
 Commute time is lower than the US average, and it can boast with some high-quality education facilities.

 In short, everything about this location is attractive to future residents, especially parents.
-There are a lot of parks, and it is one of the leading places to reside in Texas.
+There are a lot of parks you can check out when you are done unpacking after the move, and it is one of the leading places to reside in Texas.

 Pasadena – Natural Beauty Resembling California